Bermuda: Finance

 Bermuda is an offshore financial centre, which results from its minimal standards of business regulation/laws and direct taxation on personal or corporate income.
 It has one of the highest consumption taxes in the world and taxes all imports in lieu of an income tax system.
 Bermuda's consumption tax is equivalent to local income tax to local residents and funds government and infrastructure expenditures.
 The local tax system depends upon import duties, payroll taxes and consumption taxes.
 Foreign private individuals cannot easily open bank accounts or subscribe to mobile phone or internet services.

 Having no corporate income tax, Bermuda is a popular tax avoidance location.
-Google, for example, is known to have shifted over $10 billion in revenue to its Bermuda subsidiary utilising the Double Irish and Dutch Sandwich tax avoidance strategies, reducing its 2011 tax liability by $2 billion.
+Google, for example, is known to have shifted over $10 billion in revenue to its Bermuda subsidiary using the Double Irish and Dutch Sandwich tax avoidance strategies, reducing its 2011 tax liability by $2 billion.
+The Bermuda Black Hole is another tax avoidance method in which untaxed profits end up in Bermuda.

 Large numbers of leading international insurance companies operate in Bermuda.
 Those internationally owned and operated businesses that are physically based in Bermuda (around four hundred) are represented by the Association of Bermuda International Companies (ABIC).
 In total, over 15,000 exempted or international companies are currently registered with the Registrar of Companies in Bermuda, most of which hold no office space or employees.

-There are four hundred securities listed on the Bermuda Stock Exchange (BSX), of which almost three hundred are offshore funds and alternative investment structures attracted by Bermuda's regulatory environment.
-The Exchange specialises in listing and trading of capital market instruments such as equities, debt issues, funds (including hedge fund structures) and depository receipt programmes.
+The Bermuda Stock Exchange (BSX) specialises in listing and trading of capital market instruments such as equities, debt issues, funds (including hedge fund structures) and depository receipt programmes.
 The BSX is a full member of the World Federation of Exchanges and is located in an OECD member nation.
 It also has Approved Stock Exchange status under Australia's Foreign Investment Fund (FIF) taxation rules and Designated Investment Exchange status by the UK's Financial Services Authority.

 Four banks operate in Bermuda, having consolidated total assets of $24.3 billion (March 2014).